witscher/pushover-wrapper/README.md

 # Requirements:
-a php capable Server which is connected to the internet (a raspberry pi with raspian is a rather good, cheap and stable solution)
+a php capable Server which is connected to the internet (a raspberry pi with raspian is a rather good, cheap and stable solution).
+You also need the php curl library.

 # general setup: